moddio/moddio-docs/how-to-contribute.md

 With this approach, you can preview your changes locally.

 Once your changes are ready to be submitted, create a Pull Request in the [Moddio Docs Github Repo](https://github.com/moddio/moddio-docs/pulls), and someone from our core team will review.

-# Game Engine Contribution

-[Moddio Engine](https://github.com/moddio/moddio2) is completely free and open source under the MIT license.
-Try running the game engine locally and make changes as you deem necessary.

-We strongly recommend you to familarize yourself with [Moddio Game Editor](https://www.modd.io/create).
-To learn how to use the editor, visit [https://learn.modd.io](https://learn.modd.io).

-Once your changes are ready to be submitted, create a PR in [Moddio Game Engine Github Repo](https://github.com/moddio/moddio2), and someone from our core team will review.